Our projects

 Since 2019 we have been working on a series of projects to begin reducing our emissions and to understand our future aims and targets.
 These projects are detailed below.

-We have been working with Association of Public Service Excellence (APSE) APSE Energy to produce a baseline study of the emissions generated by our own operations, which will inform the reduction targets and action plan.
+We have worked with Association of Public Service Excellence (APSE) APSE Energy to produce a Baseline Study of the emissions generated by our own operations, which will inform the reduction targets and Action Plan.

-The baseline study measures the amount of emissions produced across all council services in the period April 2019 to March 2020 (pre-covid).
-This allows us to have baseline figure to reduce from, this will be the starting point to meeting our 2030 target.
-The key points within the Baseline study are as follows;
+The baseline study measures the amount of emissions produced across all Council services in the period April 2019 to March 2020 (pre-covid).
+This allows us to have baseline figure to reduce from, this will be the starting point to meeting our net-zero target.
+The key points within the Baseline Study are as follows;

 The 2019/20 net carbon footprint from Scope 1, 2 & 3 emissions within Melton Borough Council’s operations was 5,812 tCO2e (tonnes of Carbon dioxide equivalent).